Loránd Lohinszky

 Loránd Rudolf Lohinszky ([ˈloraːnd ˈrudolf ˈlohinski]; 25 July 1924 – 22 June 2013) was a Romanian Merited Artist and university professor of Hungarian ethnicity.

 Personal life

 Lohinszky was born in Cluj.
-From 1954 until his death, he was professor of the University of Arts from Targu Mures.
-In 1957 he married actress Farkas Ibolya.
-Their child, Lohinszky Júlia, was born in 1958.
+From 1954 until his death, he was professor at the University of Arts from Târgu Mureș.
+In 1957 he married actress Ibolya Farkas.
+Their child, Júlia Lohinszky, was born in 1958.

-He died on 22 June 2013 in Târgu Mureş, after a short illness.
-The burial took place on 26 June 2013 in the reformed church's graveyard, in Targu Mures.
+He died on 22 June 2013 in Târgu Mureș, after a short illness.
+The burial took place on 26 June 2013 in graveyard of the city's reformed church.